International Space Station Amateur Radio (ARISS) has received a schedule confirmation for ARISS radio contact with astronauts.

 12. Mathis (16): How do you cope being so far from Earth?

-13. Léonine (16 years old): During your space missions, have you noticed an evolution of deforestation on Earth?
+13. Léonine (16 years old): During your missions in space, have you noticed an evolution of deforestation on Earth?

 14. Camille (16 years old): What are the qualities required to be an astronaut and be hired by ESA?